Welcome to Bohus Fortress!

 ANNO 1308

-One of Västra Götaland’s seven wonders and a popular destination, Bohus Fortress not only offers a unique history with magnificent architecture, here, you can also play, learn, eat and socialise in a genuine and culturally rich environment.
+Named one of the seven wonders of Västra Götaland and a popular tourist destination.
+Bohus Fortress not only offers a unique history and magnificent architecture.
+Here you can play, learn, eat and socialize in a genuine and culturally rich environment.
+Welcome to discover the most powerful ruin in the Nordic region!

-Through our new guide, you can now go back in time in both Swedish and English.
+Now you can go back in time with our new guided tour in Swedish, Norwegian, Danish, German and English.

-We recommend using headphones for the most optimal experience.
-Pleasurable indeed!
+We recommend headphones for the most optimal experience.
+Enjoy!

-At the Peace Treaty of Roskilde in 1658, Bohuslän became a part of Sweden, but Bohus Fortress has had a far from peaceful existence.
-Since its founding in 1308, the fortress has suffered 14 sieges, but has never been captured.
-After the Swedes became the rulers of Bohus, it was became the Danes and Norwegians who besieged the fortress, but without success.
+At the Peace of Roskilde in 1658, Bohuslän became Swedish, but Bohus Fortress had a far from peaceful existence.
+Since its foundation in 1308, the fortress has suffered 14 sieges, but has never been captured.
+After the Swedes became masters of Bohus, it was now instead the Danes and Norwegians who besieged the fortress, but without success.

-The worst siege to ever took place was in the summer of 1678, when 15,000 Danes and Norwegians subjected the 800 Swedish and Finnish defenders to a massive bombardment that lasted for two months.
+The worst siege ever took place in the summer of 1678, when 15,000 Danes and Norwegians subjected the 800 Swedish and Finnish defenders to a massive bombardment over two months.

-Read more about the 700 years of war, marriages and finally, peace.
+Read more about 700 years of war, marriage and finally peace.

 Watch the movie